ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Q-Learning

-Selecting optimal actions in Q-Learning can be done by an $\argmax$ across the action space
+Selecting optimal actions in Q-Learning can be done by an $argmax$ across the action space

 $$action = \underset{a}{argmax}Q(s,a)$$

-The $\argmax$ limits Q-Learning to **discrete action spaces only**
+The $argmax$ limits Q-Learning to **discrete action spaces only**

-Acting in Q-Learning is also deterministic - we will always pick the action our $Q(s,a)$ approximation thinks is good
+Acting in Q-Learning is also deterministic
+- we will always pick the action our $Q(s,a)$ approximation thinks is good

 How then do we explore the environment?

 ---
 ### $\epsilon$-greedy exploration

-One stragety to explore in Q-Learning is known as the epsilon-greedy policy
+One stragety to explore in Q-Learning is known as the **epsilon-greedy policy**

 ```
 def epsilon_greedy_policy():